 The mapping transformation presupposes a point set in an M-dimensional unit hypercube with point locations that project with uniform spacing onto all coordinate axes.
-However, consider the point sets in Figure 5.
-Though the CVT set is more uniform volumetrically than the LHS set, the LHS points clearly project more uniformly onto the coordinate axes.
-The projections of the CVT points occur in clusters that portray a "banded" distribution over the 0 to 1 range on each axis, as opposed to the desired uniform distribution.
-In the limit of a perfectly volumetrically uniform distribution of points over the domain, say a 5x5 rectangular array of points on the unit square, the points would project onto the coordinate axes making 5 uniformly spaced tick marks.
+However, consider the point sets in Fig. 2.
+Though the CVT set is more uniform volumetrically than the LHS set, the LHS points project more uniformly onto the coordinate axes.
+The LHS point set would sample each input variable at 25 nearly uniformly spaced values over its range.
+In contrast, the projections of the CVT points occur in clusters that portray a "banded-uniform" distribution over the 0-1 range on each axis.
+In the limit of a perfectly volumetrically uniform distribution of points over the domain, say a 5×5 rectangular array of points on the unit square, the points would project onto the coordinate axes making 5 uniformly spaced tick marks.
 These marks would inverse map through the marginal CDFs into only 5 different values or samples of each input variable.
-Thus, out of twenty-five sampling opportunities, each input variable is sampled at only five values.
-However, this is not automatically bad; the 25 particular sets or combinations of the five values of each input variable (when the uniform 5x5 grid of points is mapped to the JPDF space) may pose certain advantages over other point layouts.
+Thus, out of 25 sampling opportunities, each input variable is sampled at only five values.
+However, this is not automatically bad; the 25 particular sets or combinations of the five values of each input variable (when the uniform 5×5 grid of points is mapped to the JPDF space) may pose certain advantages over other point layouts.
 We are presently striving to understand the particular benefits and disadvantages that arise here.